moby/moby/docs/README.md

     make AWS_S3_BUCKET=beta-docs.docker.io BUILD_ROOT=yes docs-release

-Then go to http://beta-docs.docker.io.s3-website-us-west-2.amazonaws.com/ and make sure that what you have published is good.
+Then go to http://beta-docs.docker.io.s3-website-us-west-2.amazonaws.com/ to view your results and make sure what you published is what you wanted.

 When you're happy with it, publish the docs to our live site: